confidential-computing/governance/terminology/common-terminology.md

 ## Attestation

+However a workload is packaged, the resulting deployment should support interaction in a way that proves it is running in a TEE instance.

+While in traditional computing, there is often a desire to authenticate a server, in Confidential Computing the goal is to authenticate the TEE instance, and attestation is the means to do that.
-However a workload is packaged, the resulting deployment should provide a mechanism to allow validation of an assertion that it is running in a TEE instance.
+The resulting deployment should provide a mechanism to allow validation of an assertion that it is running in a TEE instance.
 In Confidential Computing an attestation is the validation of a hardware signed report (an "attestation report") of the measurements of the TCB.
 The measurements provided in the attestation relate to the TCB boundaries